theGerk/Data-Viz-git-instructions/README.md

 ## Using the structure

-First I'm going to go into my git repo and open a terminal.
-Lets say I want to start work on my
+First, I'm going to go into my git repo and open a terminal.
+Lets say I want to start work on my ##finish this sentence

 # Examples